tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   and we assume that a topic maps to a specific ChainID, or should each reactor (or type of message) have its own topic?

-- Tendermint presently has a concept of message-type priority, which provides a very course QoS-like functionality and intuitively/theoretically ensures that evidence and consensus messages don't get starved by blocksync/statesync messages.
+- Tendermint presently provides a very coarse QoS-like functionality using priorities based on message-type.
+  This intuitively/theoretically ensures that evidence and consensus messages don't get starved by blocksync/statesync messages.
 It's unclear if we should attempt to replicate this with libp2p and even if we should.